 I can’t see me living my life without Claire being in it, if that makes sense.
 I can’t see the children growing up without their mummy, I really can’t.

 Claire likes to keep everything as normal as possible.
 So apart from when she’s been a little bit poorly, and she’s been in bed, family life hasn’t really changed.
 The kids go to school.
 I go to work.
-I travel with work.
 Claire gets on her computer and does her work when she can.

-Claire’s a very strong person anyway and I think she copes really well.
+Claire’s a very strong person, and I think she copes really well.
 But she copes a lot better with the assistance of her friends and her family.

 Mandy has told us several times, ‘If you ever need anything, call me.
 You’ve got my mobile number.
 If I’m on holiday, if I’m on study leave, if I’m on a course, text me.
 And if you can’t get hold of me, I’ll deal with it as soon as I can.’

-There’s a really good section on the Macmillan website that explains the last few weeks before death, maybe six weeks out, then four weeks, then two weeks … And I think that’s really good information to know because you need to prepare yourself.
+There’s a really good section on the Macmillan website that explains the last few weeks before death – maybe six weeks out, then four weeks, then two weeks.
+I think that’s really good information to know, because you need to prepare yourself.

-My recommendation would be to tell as many people as possible.
-Don’t hide away, don’t sit in a corner crying.
-Speak to as many people as possible because I truly believe that the more people who are thinking about you, the more people who are praying for you, the easier it is to cope.
+My recommendation is to tell as many people as possible.
+Speak to as many people as possible, because I truly believe the more people who are thinking about you, the easier it is to cope.

-Don’t hide away from it.
-Face it and talk to people about it – people like Macmillan.
+Don’t hide away, talk to people about it – people like Macmillan.

 Sadly, Claire died in February 2015.
 We'd like to thank David for allowing us to continue sharing her story, so others can benefit from Macmillan's support.